Giving readers plenty to ‘Mull’ over, join us on a scenic island-hopping adventure!

 On the journey to Skye, you will more than likely pass the iconic Eilean Donan Castle, a symbol of Scotland, standing on its own tidal island.

-Setting off from the colourful capital, Tobermory, island highlights include the ancient home of the Clan Maclean, Duart Castle, nearby Iona and the wildlife across the Treshnish Isles.
+Setting off from the colourful capital, Tobermory, island highlights include the ancient home of the Clan Maclean, Duart Castle, nearby Iona and wildlife across the Treshnish Isles.

-Car-free, the small yet charming island of Iona is easily explored on foot.
+The small yet charming island of Iona is easily explored on foot.

-Whether following the coastline or paying a visit to the landmark Iona Abbey, Iona is a must-include on any serious island-hopper’s bucket list.
+Whether following the coastline or paying a visit to the landmark Abbey, Iona is a must-include on any serious island-hopper’s bucket list.

 ‘Scotland in Miniature’, the Isle of Arran is tucked away on the Firth of Clyde.